hkellaway/HNKGooglePlacesAutocomplete/README.md

 pod "HNKGooglePlacesAutocomplete", "~> 1.0"
 ```

-## Transitioning from SPGooglePlacesAutocomplete

-* Link to Demo V1

 ### API Key

 HNKGooglePlacesAutocomplete uses the [Google Places Autocomplete API](https://developers.google.com/places/webservice/autocomplete).
 You will need an API key for this service in order to use HNKGooglePlacesAutocomplete.